oasis-tcs/odata-specs/odata-url-conventions/4 Resource Path.md

 [OData-ABNF](#ODataABNF).
 If the parentheses contain a parameter alias, a filter expression MUST be assigned to the parameter alias in the query part of the request URL.
-If the filter path segment appears in the resource path and the parentheses contain a filter expression, that expression MUST NOT use forward slashes.
+If the filter path segment appears in the resource path, the filter expression in parentheses MUST NOT use forward slashes, it must be specified with a parameter alias instead.

 The collection will be restricted to instances matching the filter expression assigned to the parameter alias and may be empty.